Serving

 Some

-Malabar Spinach is popular all over Southeast Asia, Southern China, Southern India and tropical Africa, regions too warm for regular spinach.
-For a Vietnamese touch, replace salt with 1/2 T Fish Sauce.
+Malabar Spinach is popular all over Southeast Asia, Southern China, Southern India and tropical Africa, regions too hot for regular spinach.
+See also our Vietnamese version.

 1